Chart Color Schemes

 Kimba - Cleve - Franklin Harbour has a typical household mix, with a fairly typical median household size

 Family households account for 68.5% of all households, including 25.4% couples with children, 37.2% couples without children, and 5.5% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 29.8% and group households comprising 1.6% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of South Africa.
+Non-family households constitute the remaining 31.5%, with lone person households at 29.8% and group households comprising 1.6%.
+The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.

 Frequently Asked Questions - Households